biggiraffe13/malhound/README.md

-# malhound
-# Null bytes removal and IOC extraction tool for PE files
+# malhound - Null bytes(bloat) removal and IOC extraction tool for PE files

 > This Is A Simple Application To Debloat/Remove Null-Bytes In Executables and extract IOCs from PE files Using
 > Python